proggga/ham_radio_exam/zettelkasten/Kirchhoff's Laws.md

 # Kirchhoff's Laws

-Gustav Kirchhoff described two fundamental laws that govern the conservation of charge and energy in electrical circuits.
+Gustav [[Circuits and Kirchhoff's Laws|Kirchhoff]] described two fundamental laws that govern the conservation of charge and energy in electrical circuits.

 ## First Law: Current Law (KCL)
 **"The sum of currents flowing into a node equals the sum of currents flowing out."**